 - Completion of a signed telework agreement is mandatory and it must be reviewed annually

 - Telework results only in a change to the work location of an employee.
 Other aspects of the employment relationship – including employee benefits, entitlements, responsibilities, salary and the application of terms and conditions of employment, collective agreements and workplace policies – remain unchanged

 Flexible work is more than just teleworking full-time from home.
-There is a range of flexible work options that may be available, including being a mobile worker in a ministry office, teleworking part-time from home, or teleworking from another location offsite such as a ShareSpace office.
+There's a range of flexible work options that may be available, including being a mobile worker in a ministry office, teleworking part-time from home, or teleworking from another location off-site, such as a ShareSpace office.

 Not every flexible work option is for everyone.
 The fit of job duties, operational requirements, employee preferences, performance goals and work style must be right.

 Below are the different flexible work options and information about working with mobile colleagues.
 Talk with your supervisor about what could work for you.